 A Pap smear (also called a Pap test) screens for cervical cancer.
 The test checks for abnormal cells in the cervix that are cancerous or have the potential to become cancerous.
-During a Pap smear, your healthcare provider takes cells from the cervix to examine under a microscope for signs of cancer.
+During a Pap smear, your healthcare provider takes cells from your cervix to examine under a microscope for signs of cancer.
+A Pap smear may also detect certain infections and inflammation.
 The test is named for an American physician, Dr. George Papanicolaou, who developed the Pap smear.

-The cervix is the lower part of the uterus that connects to the vaginal canal.
-Sperm travels through the vaginal canal and cervix to the uterus to fertilize eggs.
-During pregnancy, the cervix closes to keep the baby in the womb (uterus).
+The cervix is the lower part of your uterus that connects to your vaginal canal.
+Sperm travels through your vaginal canal and cervix to your uterus to fertilize eggs.
+During pregnancy, your cervix closes to keep the fetus in your uterus.
 The cervix opens during childbirth.
-When you aren’t pregnant, your cervix makes mucus to keep infection-causing bacteria out of the body.
+When you aren’t pregnant, your cervix makes mucus to keep infection-causing bacteria out of your body.

 Healthcare providers perform Pap smears as part of a pelvic exam.
 The test checks for:

-During a pelvic exam, your healthcare provider examines and feels (palpates) the uterus, ovaries and other parts of the female reproductive system.
-This examination helps your provider identify infections, problems and certain types of cancer (but not cervical cancer).
-Your provider may also perform STD tests during a pelvic exam.
+During a pelvic exam, your healthcare provider examines and feels (palpates) your uterus, ovaries and other parts of the female reproductive system.
+This examination helps your provider identify infections, problems and cancer if visible.
+Your provider may also perform STI tests during a pelvic exam.
 A pelvic exam doesn't always include a Pap smear.

-A HPV test checks for certain types of the virus that increase your cervical cancer risk.
-HPV is a common STD that affects approximately 79 million Americans.
+HPV tests check for certain types of the virus that increase your cervical cancer risk.
+HPV is a common STI that affects approximately 79 million Americans.
 There are many different types of HPV.
 Not all cause cancer.